ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[D18]** A public validation URI for BPI Interoperability services SHOULD be independent of the originating BPI.

-**[R139]** If a BPI Interoperability service fails the system processing the Operation MUST notify the requesting BPI User with a human readable reasoning.
+**[R139]** The system processing the BPI Interoperability service MUST notify the requesting BPI User with a human readable reasoning about either success or failure.

+**[R140]** All BPI Interoperability services MUST be cryptographically secured and privacy preserving.

+Cryptographically secured in this context means that all communications follow a common authentication and authorization framework as previously discussed.
+Privacy preserving in this context means that all communications are end-to-end encrypted independent of the security properties of the transportation layer.

 ### 5.4.2 Mono-directional BPI services

 Mono-directional BPI services in the context of BPI interoperability, not regular BPI transactions as specified in [Section 6.5](#65-BPI-Transactions) and [Section 6.6](#66-BPI-Transaction-Lifecycle), need only to perform two operations -- export and import.
 These operations have to encompass cryptographic material and URIs that allows independent verification of the cryptographic material presented to 3rd parties such as an auditor or another BPI.

-**[R140]** Mono-directional BPI services in the context of BPI interoperability MUST support at least two operations -- export and import.
+**[R141]** Mono-directional BPI services in the context of BPI interoperability MUST support at least two operations -- export and import.

-**[R141]** In the context of BPI interoperability, the BPI export operation MUST provide at least the following elements to the invoking BPI User:
+**[R142]** In the context of BPI interoperability, the BPI export operation MUST provide at least the following elements to the invoking BPI User:
 * Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * All public input data to the Zero-Knowledge Proof(s) of Correctness of the state object and its history required to validate the proofs
 * All private input data to the Zero-Knowledge Proof(s) of Correctness of the current state object